Require authentication for certain content

 Then, select the page you want to secure in the content tree, and switch to the Properties tab.

-For this example, choose one of the article pages under the News and articles page of the Training guides pages channel.
+For this example, choose one of the article pages under the News and articles page of the Training guides pages channel, and restrict access to the Basic role (the default user role in Training guides).

 Depending on whether you’ve completed the advanced content guides, some articles might not work.
 Make sure you choose one that renders properly.